itchap/mongodb-projects/Archiving with Data Federation/README.md

 The architecture of the solution consists of the following components:

 1. **Live Cluster**: The MongoDB Atlas cluster where the live collection resides.
-2. **Federated Archive**: The MongoDB Atlas cluster used for data federation with AWS S3.
+2. **Federated Archive Pipeline**: The MongoDB Atlas Federated instance used for archiving cold data to AWS S3 parquet files.
+3. **Federated Databse**: The MongoDB Atlas Federated instance used for accessing and querying parquet files in AWS S3.
-3. **Atlas Trigger**: A trigger in MongoDB Atlas that monitors changes in the live collection.
+4. **Atlas Trigger**: A trigger in MongoDB Atlas that monitors changes in the live collection.
-4. **Serverless Function**: A serverless function that is triggered by the Atlas Trigger and performs the archiving of cold data.
+5. **Serverless Function**: A serverless JS function that is triggered by the Atlas Trigger and performs the sceduled archiving of cold data.
-5. **AWS S3 Bucket**: The destination for storing the archived data.
+6. **AWS S3 Bucket**: The destination for storing the archived data.

 ## Setup Instructions